nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a lesson : `lesson add`

-Adds a lesson to the lesson schedule.
+Adds a lesson tied to a student with start and end date time.

 Format: `lesson add sid/STUDENTID f/PRICEPERHOUR d/STARTDATETIME h/DURATION`